ArtemKhudiakov/ArtemKhudiakov/README.md

-### Hi , I'm Artem.
-I'm a frontend developer, and I absolutely love bringing beautiful and engaging websites to life./>
+### Hi, I'm Artem.
+I'm a front-end developer, and I absolutely love bringing beautiful and engaging websites to life

 ## - I'm actively seeking new opportunities to apply my skills and make a positive impact.